gotreasa/password-verification/NOTES.md

 ✅ - Test that the password should have one uppercase letter at least
 ✅ - Implement the check that the password should have one uppercase letter at least
 ✅ - Test that the password should have one lowercase letter at least ✅ - Implement the check that the password should have one lowercase letter at least
+✅ - Test that the password should have one number at least
+✅ - Implement the check that the password should have one number at least